liangjiali0304/liangjiali0304.github.io/research/index.md

 Supernova is the result of a gravitational collapse of a high mass (> 8 solar masses)  stellar core, which releases an enormous amount of energy.
 The luminosity of the explosion is nearly 10 billion solar luminosity.
 The supernova will fade over the next few months and the fading rate depends on the type of the supernova.
 The figure above shows the luminosity change of different types of supernova after the explosion.
 <br/><br/>

+** Fun Fact: ** Astronomy magnitude is reverse.
+Smaller (more minus) is brighter.
+Ex. -26.7 is brighter than -19 (Type Ia peak luminosity)
 ### My research
 I conducted telescope observation research with [Elizabeth Warner](https://www.astro.umd.edu/people/warnerem.html), the director of the University of Maryland Observatory.
 We decided to study Type-Ia supernova because its very bright peak luminosity would be easier to observe through our telescope.